MarquesaBarbula/hello-world/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Mariana Barnola and I'm an Old School Art director.
+My name is Mariana Barnola and I'm an Old School Art director that knows how to code.

 Let me tell you a bit about me: